A possible work stoppage at Canada's two largest railways could disrupt the U.S. supply chain next week - ExBulletin

 Both railroads have extensive networks in the United States, and CPKC also serves Mexico.
 These operations will continue to operate even in the event of a work stoppage.

-The CPKC said it remains committed to avoiding a work stoppage that could harm Canada's economy and international reputation.
-However, we must take responsible and prudent steps to prepare for a potential rail service disruption next week, spokesperson Patrick Waldron said in a statement.
+The CPKC said it remains committed to avoiding a work stoppage that could harm Canada's economy and its international reputation.
+However, we must take responsible and prudent steps to prepare for a potential disruption to rail service next week, spokesperson Patrick Waldron said in a statement.

 The network closure will allow the railway to remove dangerous goods from its network before any shutdown, the CPKC said.